Skip to main content

 “Chemistry is a substantial science by the measures of industry, economics, and politics.
 As an academic discipline, it underlies the vibrant growth of molecular biology, materials science, and medical technology.
 Although not the youngest of sciences, its frontiers continue to expand in remarkable ways.
 And although it shares boundaries with every other field of science, it has an autonomy, both methodologically and conceptually.”—Of Minds and Molecules: New Philosophical Perspectives on Chemistry, Nalini Bhushan and Stuart Rosenfeld, editors (Oxford University Press, 2000).

 Are you thinking of taking Intro Chem (CHM 111) in the fall?
-Then please take our placement exam!
-More Info here.
+Then please complete the short placement exercise!

 Are you looking for student research opportunities in the department?
 Check the RESEARCH tab below.